finos/datahelix/docs/GettingStarted.md

 ## Next steps

-That's the end of our getting started guide.
-Hopefully it has given you a good understanding of what the DataHelix generator is capable of.

 * If you'd like to find out more about the various constraints the tool supports, the [User Guide](UserGuide.md) is a good next step.

-* You might also be interested in the [examples folder](https://github.com/finos/datahelix/tree/master/examples), which illustrates various features of the generator.
+* You might also be interested in the [examples folder](../examples), which illustrates various features of the generator.

+* Checkout some [FAQs](user/FrequentlyAskedQuestions.md) about datahelix.

 * For a more in-depth technical insight, see the [Developer Guide](DeveloperGuide.md).